Ray Evans (Australian businessman): Political advocacy

-Global warming skepticism
+Global warming scepticism

-Evans was a founder of the Lavoisier Group, which opposed the ratification of the Kyoto Protocol treaty, believing that the science associated with global warming is uncertain.
+Evans was a founder of the Lavoisier Group, which opposed the ratification of the Kyoto Protocol treaty, believing that the science associated with global warming was uncertain.
 He was instrumental in establishing a number of other right-wing organisations, such as the Bennelong Society, and the Samuel Griffith Society, serving as either president or treasurer of each; according to author Clive Hamilton, many of these groups "shared the same post office box".
 A supporter of the "Greenhouse Mafia", he campaigned against climate change initiatives.

-In collaboration with Hugh Morgan, Evans worked against the Kyoto treaty, and was central to the campaign to prevent the former Federal Liberal Government from taking actions to cut emissions.
+In collaboration with Morgan, Evans worked against the Kyoto treaty, and was central to the campaign to prevent the former Federal Liberal government from taking actions to cut emissions.

-In February 2006, Evans published Nine Lies About Global Warming, wherein he quotes a 1992 work by political scientist Aaron Wildavsky, which states, "Global warming is the mother of environmental scares."
+In February 2006, Evans published Nine Lies About Global Warming, wherein he quotes a 1992 work by political scientist Aaron Wildavsky that states, "Global warming is the mother of environmental scares."

 He appeared on the ABC's discussion panel, The Great Global Warming Swindle, which questioned the science behind global warming.
-He has stated that environmentalism is a "religious belief," and published a book Nine Facts About Climate Change in 2007.
+He has stated that environmentalism is a "religious belief", and published a book Nine Facts About Climate Change in 2007.

 Evans was quoted in The Age as saying that Al Gore's film An Inconvenient Truth is "bullshit from beginning to end", and that "the carbon-dioxide link [to global warming] is increasingly recognised as irrelevant".